Prague: Economy

-Prague's economy accounts for 25% of the Czech GDP making it the highest performing regional economy of the country.
+Prague's economy accounts for 25% of the Czech GDP, making it the highest performing regional economy of the country.
 As of 2021, its GDP per capita in purchasing power standard is €58,216, making it the third best performing region in the EU at 203 per cent of the EU-27 average in 2021.

 Prague employs almost a fifth of the entire Czech workforce, and its wages are significantly above average (≈+20%).
-In 4Q/2020, during the pandemic, average salaries available in Prague reached CZK 45.944 (≈€1,800) per month, an annual increase of 4%, which was nevertheless lower than national increase of 6.5% both in nominal and real terms.
+In 4Q/2020, during the pandemic, average salaries available in Prague reached CZK 45.944 (≈€1,800) per month, an annual increase of 4%, which was nevertheless lower than the national increase of 6.5% both in nominal and real terms.
 (Inflation in the Czech Republic was 3.2% in 4Q/2020.)
 Since 1990, the city's economic structure has shifted from industrial to service-oriented.
-Industry is present in sectors such as pharmaceuticals, printing, food processing, manufacture of transport equipment, computer technology, and electrical engineering.
-In the service sector, financial and commercial services, trade, restaurants, hospitality and public administration are the most significant.
+Industry is present in sectors such as pharmaceuticals, printing, food processing, the manufacture of transport equipment, computer technology, and electrical engineering.
+In the service sector, financial and commercial services, trade, restaurants, hospitality, and public administration are the most significant.
 Services account for around 80 per cent of employment.
 There are 800,000 employees in Prague, including 120,000 commuters.
-The number of (legally registered) foreign residents in Prague has been increasing in spite of the country's economic downturn.
-As of March 2010, 148,035 foreign workers were reported to be living in the city making up about 18 per cent of the workforce, up from 131,132 in 2008.
+The number of (legally registered) foreign residents in Prague has been increasing despite the country's economic downturn.
+As of March 2010, 148,035 foreign workers were reported to be living in the city, making up about 18 per cent of the workforce, up from 131,132 in 2008.
 Approximately one-fifth of all investment in the Czech Republic takes place in the city.